 IFA, Internationale Funkausstellung, now holds one of the most significant spots on the calendar for international launches and product showcases.

-The show started in 1924 as a radio show and now, hosted in Messe Berlin, it's one of the world's largest tech shows.
-Unlike many shows, IFA is open to the public, meaning anyone can go an marvel at the latest and greatest technology.
+The show started in 1924 as a radio convention and now, hosted in Messe Berlin, it's one of the world's largest tech shows.
+Unlike many, IFA is open to the public, meaning anyone can go an marvel at the latest and greatest technology.

 When is IFA 2017?

-IFA 2017 will be held in Berlin from 1-6 September.
+IFA 2017 is being held in Berlin from 1-6 September.
 These are the dates that the show is open to the public at Messe Berlin.

 Acer at IFA 2017

 Acer announced many products on the Wednesday before the show.